 The history of nautical charts dates back thousands of years, with early seafarers using rudimentary maps to navigate the seas.
 However, it was not until the 13th century that nautical charts began to evolve into more sophisticated tools for navigation.

-The earliest known nautical charts were produced by Arab and Mediterranean cartographers, who used a combination of geometry, astronomy, and observations of the natural world to accurately depict the sea and coastline.
+The earliest known nautical charts were produced by Arab and Mediterranean cartographers, who used a combination of geometry, astronomy, and observations of the natural world to depict the sea and coastline accurately.

 During the Age of Exploration in the 15th and 16th centuries, nautical charts became increasingly crucial as Europeans began to explore and map the world’s oceans.
 In 1489, the Portuguese cartographer Pedro Reinel produced the first nautical atlas, which included detailed charts of the African coast, the Indian Ocean, and the Atlantic.